soskek/bookcorpus/README.md

 ## Note

 - It is expected some error messages like `Failed: epub and txt` are sometimes displayed.
-This code does not adapt to some of books in the smashwords.com (e.g. `You set the price!` books).
+That's because this code does not adapt to some of books in the smashwords.com (e.g. `You set the price!` books).

 ## Acknowledgement